Scanning gate microscopy probing of anisotropic electron flow in a two dimensional electron gas at the (110) $\mathrm{LaAlO}_3/\mathrm{SrTiO}_3$ interface: A theoretical investigation: Introduction

 Two-dimensional electron gases (2DEGs) created at the interfaces between band insulating transition metals such as $\mathrm{LaAlO}_3$ (LAO) and oxides such as $\mathrm{SrTiO}_3$ (STO) \cite{Ohtomo2004} have recently gained considerable attention due to the rich phenomena they exhibit, ranging from magnetism to superconductivity \cite{Hwang2012}.
 The possibility of electrostatic control of the potential landscape at the 2DEG level in oxide interfaces, comparable to that in conventional 2DEGs embedded in semiconducting heterostructures, has facilitated the experimental realization of a few-electron quantum dots \cite{PhysRevMaterials.4.122001, Prawiroatmodjo2017}, promising for all-electrical spin manipulation \cite{PhysRevB.109.155306, PhysRevApplied.22.044012}.
 Electrostatic gating was also exploited for the implementation of a split-gate quantum point contact (QPC) \cite{Thierschmann2018}, which enabled the observation of conductance quantization, previously obtained in lithographically etched \cite{doi:10.1126/science.1168294, PhysRevB.94.045120} LAO/STO waveguides under substantial external magnetic fields \cite{Annadi2018}, evidencing ballistic electron transport \cite{Jouan2020}.

 The most commonly studied 2DEG in oxide heterostructures is the one created at the LAO/STO interface grown in [001] direction.
 The band structure of this interface, in the low-energy regime, is dominated by a parabolic and isotropic titanium $d_{xy}$ band separated by $50 - 300$ meV from highly anisotropic $d_{yz/xz}$ bands \cite{Pai_2018, Gariglio_2019}.
 Recently, a high mobility 2DEG has been realized at the LAO/STO (110) interface.
 Interestingly, it was found that the electron transport properties are highly anisotropic when comparing the two in-plane crystallographic directions \cite{Ariando_NatCom}.
 A similar effect was demonstrated for the case of SrTiO$_3$ (110) without a LaAlO$_3$ layer but covered by a two-dimensional tetrahedrally coordinated titania overlayer \cite{Diebold_PNAS}.
 In that case, ARPES measurements show two elliptical Fermi surfaces rotated with respect to each other by 90 degrees.
+It was also proposed that electron diffraction can be used to elucidate the anisotropic dispersion in two-dimensional electron systems \cite{PhysRevB.110.085424}.